Violation of the Leggett-Garg inequality in photon-graviton conversion: Conclusion

 \section{Conclusion}

 In this study, we have analytically investigated the violation of the Leggett-Garg inequality (LGI) in photon-graviton conversion in a background magnetic field.
 We have shown that, by quantizing gravitational perturbations as gravitons, the time evolution of an initial single-photon state generates a coherent superposition of photon and graviton states.
 We have then considered successive projective measurements on the photon-graviton system and evaluated the LGI using the resulting two-time correlation functions.
 We have found violations of the LGI for certain measurement time separations.
-These violations provide clear evidence that photon-graviton conversion is incompatible with any classical description.
-Therefore, our results open a new avenue for exploring the quantum nature of gravity.
+These violations imply that photon-graviton conversion is incompatible with classical description of gravity that satisfies both macroscopic realism (MR) and noninvasive measurability (NIM).
+More concretely, an LGI violation can rule out a class of effective descriptions involving a classical gravitational field, in which, for example, the gravitational field induces decoherence of the photon system.
+In such a description, the density matrix may take the form

+where $\ket{1_\gamma}$ and $\ket{0_\gamma}$ denote the one-photon and the zero-photon states, respectively.
+The corresponding classical gravitational fields are denoted by $h_1(t)$ and $h_0(t)$, respectively.
+This density matrix represents a mixed state in which the one-photon and zero-photon branches are realized with probabilities $p_1(t)$ and $p_0(t)$, respectively, with $p_1(t)+p_0(t)=1$.
+Then, if we define $Q=+1$ when a photon is present and $Q=-1$ when it is absent, the observable $Q(t)$ can be regarded as having a definite value at any time, regardless of whether a measurement is performed, and an ideal measurement merely reads out this value without disturbing the subsequent evolution.
+Therefore, this model satisfies both MR and NIM and must satisfy the LGI.
+The LGI violation predicted in this work indicates that this type of effective classical description is incompatible with quantum photon-graviton conversion.

 Our analysis can be further extended by considering a broader range of physical scenarios.
 For example, when photons are prepared in a squeezed coherent state and gravitons are in a squeezed state as predicted by primordial gravitational waves, the photon-graviton conversion probability is expected to be enhanced~\cite{Ikeda:2025uae}.
 It is therefore of interest to evaluate LGI violation in such a situation.